moveit/moveit2_tutorials/doc/examples/motion_planning_python_api/motion_planning_python_api_tutorial.rst

 * **Single Pipeline Planning (Pose Goal):** Planning using a pose goal.
 * **Single Pipeline Planning (Custom Constraints):** Planning using custom constraints.
 * **Multi Pipeline Planning:** Running multiple planning pipelines in parallel.
+* **Using a Planning Scene:** Adding and removing collision objects and collision checking.

 :doc:`/doc/examples/moveit_cpp/moveitcpp_tutorial` and
 :doc:`/doc/examples/move_group_interface/move_group_interface_tutorial`

-The code for this tutorial can be found `here <https://github.com/peterdavidfagan/moveit2_tutorials/tree/moveit_py_motion_planning_python_api_tutorial/doc/examples/motion_planning_python_api>`_.
+The code for this tutorial can be found :codedir:`here in the moveit2_tutorials GitHub project<examples/motion_planning_python_api>`.

 Getting Started
 ==================================
-To complete this tutorial, you must have set up a workspace that includes MoveIt2 and its corresponding tutorials.
-An excellent outline on how to set up such a workspace is provided in the :doc:`Getting Started Guide </doc/tutorials/getting_started/getting_started>`, please consult this guide for further information.
+To complete this tutorial, you must have set up a workspace that includes MoveIt 2 and its corresponding tutorials.
+An outline on how to set up such a workspace is provided in the :doc:`Getting Started Guide </doc/tutorials/getting_started/getting_started>`, please consult this guide for further information.

 Once you have set up your workspace, you can execute the code for this tutorial by running the following command: ::